 The Society has made major advances in the development of accredited educational qualifications and endeavoured to raise standards in Sports therapy.

 The University of North London (now London Metropolitan University) signed a collaborative agreement in 1996 and became the first University to run a BSc (Hons) Degree in Sports Therapy in collaboration with The Society.

-Since that time, the Society has made rapid strides as a Membership organisation and now collaborates with twenty-three universities in the UK and one internationally.
+Since that time, the Society has made rapid strides as a Membership organisation and now collaborates with twenty-three universities in the UK and two internationally.
 These are:

 The Society accredits both BSc(Hons) and MSc programmes Sports Therapy.

 Details of all universities, colleges and institutes that currently have collaborative links with The Society of Sports Therapists can be found on the Accredited Programmes page